osohq/oso/README.md

 - **Filter**: Go beyond yes/no authorization questions.
 Implement authorization over collections too - e.g., “Show me only the records that Juno can see.”
 - **Test**: Write unit tests over your authorization logic now that you have a single interface for it.
 Use the debugger or tracing to track down unexpected behavior.

-Read through [Use Cases][use-cases] to learn more about how teams are using Oso.

 Oso offers libraries for [Node.js][badge-nodejs-link], [Python][badge-python-link], [Go][badge-go-link],
 [Rust][badge-rust-link], [Ruby][badge-ruby-link], and
 [Java][badge-java-link].

-## Getting started
+## Documentation

-To get up and running with Oso, check out the [Getting Started guides](https://docs.osohq.com/getting-started/quickstart.html) in the [Oso documentation][docs].
+To get up and running with Oso, try the [Getting Started guide](https://docs.osohq.com/getting-started/quickstart.html).

+Full documentation is available at [docs.osohq.com](https://docs.osohq.com).

+Check out [Use Cases][use-cases] to learn more about how teams are using Oso in production.

+To learn about authorization best practices (not specific to Oso), read the [Authorization Academy](https://www.osohq.com/developers/authorization-academy) guides.

+## Community & Support

-If you have questions or need help getting started come chat with our engineering team & hundreds of other developers using Oso:
+If you have any questions on Oso or authorization more generally, you can join our engineering team & hundreds of other developers using Oso in our community Slack:

 [![Button][join-slack-link]][badge-slack-link]